hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

      # note that below, the "--env ..." argument is not needed
      python -m ipykernel install --user --name <kernel_name> --display-name <kernel_name>

-- On the JupyterLab form, choose a partition that matches your choice of architecture;
-  also, pick the same toolchain as above.
+- On the JupyterLab form, choose a partition to your liking and select the same toolchain as above.
 - Once you connect to your session, your new ``<kernel_name>`` is ready to be used.
   To verify your setup, you can execute ``import sys; sys.executable`` in your notebook, and the resulting path shall point at ``DIR_VENV`` where you installed your virtual environment.

 **Remarks:**

-- If your ``pip install`` step involves compiling a package from source (instead of using precompiled wheels), then your virtual environment must be only used on the same arhitecture which you created it on.
+- If one your package installation steps involves compiling source code, then you might only be able to use your virtual environment on the same architecture where the compilation was carried out.
+  This remark does not apply to typical ``pip`` usage where precompiled 'wheels' get downloaded and installed and which can therefore be used on any architecture.

 Custom R environments
 ~~~~~~~~~~~~~~~~~~~~~